nadeenahmed/atos_task1_uefa_database/README.md

 Design an ERD for the database and create a materialized view using SQL

 # Database Structure
-Players - Contains player details such as PlayerID, Name, DateOfBirth, Nationality, and TeamID Teams - Stores team information, including TeamID, TeamName, and Country Matches - Contains match details like MatchID, Date, and participating teams Player_Stats - Holds player statistics for each match, including goals scored, assists, and minutes played
+Players - Contains player details such as PlayerID, Name, DateOfBirth, Nationality, and TeamID \n Teams - Stores team information, including TeamID, TeamName, and Country Matches - Contains match details like MatchID, Date, and participating teams Player_Stats - Holds player statistics for each match, including goals scored, assists, and minutes played